twardoch/fontsurgery-tools/README.md

 2. Go to the **`macOS`** folder inside the unpacked `fontsurgery-tools-master` folder.
 3. Double-click on `install-macos.command`.

-The script may run for some 10-20 minutes as it downloads and installs various libraries, and you should be done.
+The script may run for some 10-20 minutes as it downloads and installs various libraries, and you should be ready to hack your fonts.

 At the end, it’ll open the websites where you can download and manually install further tools: